MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-schema.md

 # Create a Murmurations Schema

+> ### 🚀👩‍🔬 Rocket Science Alert!
+> You will probably never need to create a schema, but we're providing you with this information so you can at least understand how it is done.

 ## Overview

 A **[Schema](/about/common-terms.html#schema)** is a JSON document that describes data that is shared in the network.
 Murmurations schemas use the [JSON Schema](https://json-schema.org/) standard.
 Schemas contain **metadata**, which is information about the schema itself, and **fields** that describe what particular data points mean and how they are structured.